randym32/Blackwood.Core/Documentation/articles/getting-started.md

 ## Prerequisites

 - .NET 9.0 or later
-- Visual Studio 2022 or later (recommended)
+- Visual Studio 2022 or later

 ## Installation